Sound of Young Talents

 Cherilynne

-Donnacha Dennehy is a leading Irish composer known for combining elements of traditional Irish music with contemporary techniques.
-BRAT is a version of his earlier piece FAT, originally written for flute and tape.
-This version was developed with recorder player Susanna Borsch, who premiered it in Amsterdam in 2005.
-The piece features a live amplified recorder part alongside pre-recorded layers of recorder on tape.
-These layers create a complex and rhythmic background for the performer to interact with.
+BRAT is by Irish composer Donnacha Dennehy, renowned for blending traditional Irish music with modern forms.
+A reworking of his earlier piece FAT, originally written for flute and tape, this version was developed with recorder player Susanna Borsch, who premiered it in Amsterdam in 2005.
+The result is a vivid dialogue between live and recorded sound,weaving complexity, groove, and spontaneity.